Resilient Communities Project

-Students showcased their final projects throughout December and January at events held here in Scott County and on the UM campus.
+Students showcased their final projects throughout the winter at events held here in Scott County and on the UM campus.
 These events were opportunities for local staff, stakeholders and policy-makers to review and consider some of the innovative ideas or recommendations coming out of each semester-long research project.
 One poster session event focused on planning for Scott County's transportation renaissance and the future of autonomous and connected vehicles.
 Click here to learn more about this event.

-UM RCP Student Fall Field TripsThis fall, several UM students conducted class site visits to Scott County to view the "lay of the land" before digging into their research topics.
+UM RCP Student Fall Field TripsIn Fall 2018, several UM students conducted class site visits to Scott County to view the "lay of the land" before digging into their research topics.
 Students toured the CHS grain terminal at the Ports of Savage to consider how a multi-modal freight location (truck, barge, rail) could evolve over time with the introduction of autonomous trucks and vehicles.
 Another class toured the rolling farmland around Jordan to evaluate the impact perennial crops could have on the landscape.
 To learn more about the Diversifying Agricultural Land with Perennial Crops and Creating an Edible Landscape student projects, click here.

 UM RCP at the Scott County Fair

-In July, Scott County formally kicked off the partnership with the University of Minnesota at the county's biggest gathering - the County Fair.
+In Summer 2018, Scott County formally kicked off the partnership with the University of Minnesota at the county's biggest gathering - the County Fair.
 Thanks to everyone who stopped by the booth to learn more about this unique program.
-Fair goers had an opportunity to complete an on-line survey around a handful of community resilience topics (click here to take this same survey).
+Fair goers had an opportunity to complete an on-line survey around a handful of community resilience topics.

 Please bookmark this page and check back regularly over the next year to see important notices and information related to the Resilient Communities Project.